 Financial abuse: Behaviors associated with this form of abuse include withholding financial resources like credit cards, tricking you out of money or assets, preventing you from working, or withholding physical resources like food, clothes, and shelter.

 Spiritual abuse: In this type of abuse, the perpetrator may ridicule your beliefs, prevent you from practicing your beliefs, or even use your spiritual or religious beliefs to manipulate you.

 These are some pretty big labels.
 It can be hard to attach them to your experience when you’re in the thick of it.

 I still remember talking with a therapist about a disturbing situation I found myself in.
 I had told pieces to friends and family, but she was the first person I revealed the whole series of events to.
-When I was done, she reached for a stack of papers and pulled out the Wheel of Power and Control.
+When I was done, she reached for a stack of papers and pulled out a diagram titled the Wheel of Power and Control.